TiVo: Functions

 When not recording specific user requests, the current channel is recorded for up to 30 minutes.
 Dual-tuner models record two channels.
 This allows users to rewind or pause anything that has been shown in the last thirty minutes — useful when viewing is interrupted.
 Shows already in progress can be entirely recorded if less than 30 minutes have been shown.
 Unlike VCRs, TiVo can record and play at the same time.
 A program can be watched from the beginning even if it is in the middle of being recorded, which is something that VCRs cannot do.
 Some users take advantage of this by waiting 10 to 15 minutes after a program starts (or is replayed from a recording), so that they can fast forward through commercials.
 In this way, by the end of the recording viewers are caught up with live television.

 Unlike most DVRs, TiVo DVRs are easily connected to home networks, allowing users to schedule recordings on TiVo's website (via TiVo Central Online), and transfer recordings between TiVo units (Multi-Room Viewing (MRV)).
 Former and now discontinued features included the ability transfer recordings to and from a home computer (TiVoToGo (TTG) transfers), play music and view photos over the network, and access third-party applications written for TiVo's Home Media Engine (HME) API.
+These transfers, both between TiVo units and to home computers is often restricted by a flag embedded in a digital broadcast or cable transmission that dictates whether a TiVo can transfer a recording.
+This flag is called the CCI byte (Copy Control Information byte), which typically carries a setting known as "Copy Once" (resulting in a prohibition icon or red circle-slash next to the show, blocking Multi-Room Viewing or TiVoToGo transfers).
+The decision on its setting is made by the content provider or broadcaster (such as a cable network, premium channel, or local station), who chooses how to encode the stream.
+Most programs originating from the premium channels such as HBO, Showtime, and others, carried this flag and therefore could not be transferred.
+In addition, some cable companies similarly flag most or all of their programming, severely hampering this TiVo feature.